Quadratic torsion orders on Jacobian varieties: Introduction

 \section{Introduction}

-Given an abelian variety $A$ defined over a number field $K$, Mordell-Weil Theorem asserts that the group of rational points, $A(K)$, of $A$ is finitely generated.
+Given an abelian variety $A$ defined over a number field $K$, the Mordell-Weil Theorem asserts that the group of rational points, $A(K)$, of $A$ is finitely generated.
 The subgroup $A(K)_{\operatorname{tor}}$ of torsion points of $A(K)$ is finite.
 In addition it is conjectured that $|A(K)_{\operatorname{tor}}|$ is uniformly bounded by a bound that depends only on the dimension $g$ of $A$ and the degree $d$ of $K$.
 The correctness of the conjecture was established by Merel, \cite{Merel}, when $g= 1$ and $d\ge 1$.
 A complete list of possible groups that can be realized as torsion subgroups when $g=1$ has been found when $d=1,2,3$, \cite{Maz78,Kam92, KM,D}.
-The conjecture is still widely open for any pair of integers $g\ge 2$ and $d\ge 1$.
+The conjecture is still wide open for any pair of integers $g\ge 2$ and $d\ge 1$.

 Fixing a pair of integers $g,N\ge 2$, researchers try to construct algebraic curves over the rational field $\Q$ of genus $g$ whose Jacobian varieties possess rational torsion points of order $N$.
-For example, when $g=2$, infinite families of genus-$2$ curves over $\Q$ were given with torsion points on their Jacobians of order $11$ and $13$, see \cite{Bernard, DD, Flynn1, KS, Lep13}.
+For example, when $g=2$, infinite families of genus-$2$ curves over $\Q$ were given with torsion points on their Jacobians of order $11$ and $13$, see \cite{Bernard,Dthesis, DD, Flynn1, KS, Lep13}.
 Lepr\'{e}vost displayed families of genus-$2$ curves over $\Q$ with rational torsion points of order $N =15, 17,19, 21, 22, 23,24, 25, 26, 27$ and $29$ on their Jacobian varieties, see \cite{Lep2, Lep15}.
 In \cite{Cthesis}, the reader may find a list of integers $N$ that have appeared in the literature as orders of rational torsion points on Jacobians of algebraic curves defined over $\Q$ with genus $2,3$ or $4$.

-Fixing an integer $g\ge 2$, Flynn, \cite{Flynn1}, conjectured the existence of a constant $\kappa$, independent of $g$, such that for every $m\leq \kappa g$, there exists a hyperelliptic curve of genus $g$ over $\Q$ with a rational $m$-torsion point on its Jacobian.
+Flynn, \cite{Flynn1}, conjectured the existence of a constant $\kappa$, independent of $g\ge 2$, such that for every $m\leq \kappa g$, there exists a hyperelliptic curve of genus $g$ over $\Q$ with a rational $m$-torsion point on its Jacobian.
 Lepr\'{e}vost, \cite{LepCon}, proved this conjecture with the value $\kappa=3$.
 In particular, this shows the existence of abelian varieties of dimension $g$ with torsion order that is linear in $g$ for any $g\ge 2$.
 The latter bound has been extended to include other possible linear torsion orders in the interval $[3g,4g+1]$, see \cite{KS}.
+In fact, the authors show that for every integer $N$ in the interval $[3g, 4g+ 1]$, $g \ge 3$, satisfying certain partition conditions, there exist infinite families of hyperelliptic curves of genus $g$ whose Jacobian varieties have a rational torsion point of order $N$.